 Now, back to the list our category winners…

-There were no exciting developments, to be honest.
-The top 3 kept their ranking and their place on the list as we pretty much expected.
+As we mentioned, most of the winners are still holding their ground.
 And, as we’ll explain later, this guide is unique regarding the number of boots we review and list.
 We usually do 5, but for the steel toe safety boot, it’s 3.